 It is a top attraction in the city and a foodie paradise, a must see in Hamburg.
 Located right on the harbor, the second-busiest port in Europe, discover the history of the Hamburg fish market and how to plan your visit.

 History of Hamburg's Fish Market

-The Fish Market Hall is over 100-years old, built in 1894.
+The Fish Market Hall located next to he market is over 100-years old, built in 1894.
 Its iconic red brick and metal dome are a Hamburg landmark.
 Its elegant design is that of a Roman market hall, complete with three-aisled basilica and transept.

 Visitor Info Hamburg's Fish Market

 Note that the markets short hours make for a crowded experience.
 You should also leave your best shoes at home as the Fischmarkt is actually below sea level and stormy days come with wet ground.

 Address: Sankt Pauli Fischmarkt, Große Elbstraße 9, Hamburg in St Pauli down from the Reeperbahn

 Public transport: S1 and S3 Station "Reeperbahnl"; U3 Station "Landungsbrücken"; Bus line 112 Stop "Fischmarkt"